 - If the issue persists, repeat from #1 with the next plugin.
 If not, then you will have an indication that the last plugin you disabled might be contributing to the issue.
 In such case, you can inform both us and its author, so that we can find a solution.

-12. There might be some custom code forcing the currency
+12. There could be some custom code setting the active currency

 The Currency Switcher allows to set the currency via code, by writing a simple filter.
 If you, or one of your developers, wrote such customisation in the past, the code may still be in your theme's functions.php, overriding the currency detection.

-13. Your site is running on WP Engine, which is hiding the real IP Address of your visitors
+13. Your site is running on a hosting provider that hides the real IP Address of your visitors

-WP Engine rely on several external services, such as Google Cloud.
-These services can hide the real IP address of your visitors, replacing it with the address of one of the services from the WP Engine infrastructure.
+Some hosting providers rely on external services, such as Google Cloud.
+These services can hide the real IP address of your visitors, replacing it with the address of one of the services from their infrastructure.

-This is a known issue, that doesn't depend on the Aelia plugins.
-If you purchased the optional GeoTargeting addon from WP Engine, you can use a customisation to take the geolocation details directly from the WP Engine service.
-We prepared a small plugin for that purpose, which can be found here: wc-aelia-wpengine-geolocation.zip.
+This is a known issue with some hosting providers, that doesn't depend on the Aelia plugins.
+If you purchased the optional GeoTargeting addon from WP Engine, you can use a customisation to take the geolocation details directly from the hosting provider service.
+We prepared a small plugin for that purpose, which works with WP Engine: wc-aelia-wpengine-geolocation.zip.
 The plugin doesn't require any configuration.
 Once uploaded and activated, it will automatically take the geolocation country and state from WP Engine.

 - How does Currency Switcher geolocation detection mechanism work?